 The primary concern in foreign travel is generally viruses.
-The Steripen takes care of not only bacteria and protozoa but virus as well making it an ideal companion on
+The Steripen takes care of not only bacteria and protozoa but virus as well making it an ideal companion for travel.

-Because SteriPens are so small they not only join me on backpacking trips but any foreign travel as well.
+Because SteriPens are so small they not only join me on backpacking trips but any foreign travel.
 In many countries even the drinking water at a restaurant can’t be trusted.
 But with a quick swirl of the SteriPen you can rest assured your water is safe to drink.

 The downside to UV purification is that it won’t work with murky or sediment filled water.
 Keep in mind that cartridge systems also don’t do well with this water as it quickly clogs the filter.
 In all my travels I’ve never had this be an issue but it is worth mentioning.

 If you were forced to drink from a sediment filled water source you could always run the water through a shirt to remove sediment.
 I would then run the SteriPen twice just to play it safe.

 Steripens have proven themselves effective when used correctly.
 In addition they are one of your only options for protection against water-borne Virus which is often a problem while traveling.

 The journal of Travel Medicine and Infectious Disease completed an independent study with the Steripen and found it 99.9% effective when used correctly.

 The size, weight and ease of use is what makes these so great.
 There is no excuse to not have one with you camping or on your next international travel vacation.

 - Press power button once to purify 1 liter or twice to purify 1/2 liter.
 This controls the timer and how long the Pen runs in order to sterilize that amount of water.